cogini/elixir-deploy-template/README.md

 # Set up dev machine

-Check out the code from git to your local dev machine:
+Check out the project from git on your local dev machine, same as you normally
+would:

 ```shell
 git clone https://github.com/cogini/elixir-deploy-template
 ```

 ## Set up ASDF

+ASDF lets you manage multiple versions of Erlang, Elixir and Node.js.
+It is safe to install on your machine, it won't conflict with anything else, that's it's whole reason for existing.

 Install ASDF as described in [the ASDF docs](https://github.com/asdf-vm/asdf).